puremourning/vimspector/README.md

 ### Console

 The console window is a prompt buffer, where that's available, and can be used as an interactive CLI for the debug adapter.
-Support for this varies amongt adapters.
+Support for this varies amongst adapters.

 * Enter insert mode to enter a command to evaluate.